 In drawing techniques, stippling is when an image is created by the combination of many “dots” placed in strategic locations.

 Similarly, in miniature painting, blending colors can work through the combination of applying random “dots” of paint through stippling.
+I think this is one of the most powerful, underutilized approaches in the painting hobby.

 Stippling has the effect of adding texture to a miniature.